 CLIMATE: Warm to hot in the lowlands and cool to pleasant in the mountains.
 The coldest temperatures are usually around 45°F/7°C early in the morning on about 3 mornings.
 Some rain can be expected.

 ACCOMMODATION: Good to excellent, all have private bathrooms, full-time hot water, and 24h electricity.
 Except for Intervales, accommodation has wi-fi, though it may only be available in public areas and may be slow.

 PHOTOGRAPHY: This is a birding tour, but casual photographers will have great opportunities to photograph birds at feeders in Intervales, Ubatuba, and Itatiaia.
 The wetlands near Guapiassu and the savanna habitats later in the tour are also productive.
 Photography inside the rainforest is much harder.
-Since this is a fast-paced tour, it may not be appropriate for a serious bird photographer.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently required for citizens of the US, Canada, and Australia, as well as most countries in Africa, Asia, and the Middle East.
 Visas may take anywhere from a week to a month to obtain, rarely longer.
 Tourist visas are currently not required for citizens of the UK, New Zealand, South Africa, and most European countries.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.